ZHassanQ/PSVita-Guide/Native-Ports.md

 # SonicMastr Ports

 **[SonicMastr](https://github.com/SonicMastr/)** as his name ports Sonic games for now he ported: Sonic 1, 2, CD, & Mania.
-All of his ports requires the assests of the original game which can be obtained from legaly purchased APK or a Steam version.
+All of his ports requires the assets of the original game which can be obtained from legaly purchased APK or a Steam version.

 ## Sonic 1, 2